 Those that have experience of gardening can boast of the many advantages of the PVC greenhouse frame.
-Being lightweight, efficient and cost effective, PVC is quickly becoming one of the more popular materials for greenhouse frames.
+Being lightweight, efficient, and cost-effective, PVC is quickly becoming one of the more popular materials for greenhouse frames.
 Despite the many advantages to PVC there are still a few drawbacks.
-If you have been struggling with which type of greenhouse is best suited for your own requirements, this article will be of particular interest.
-Here we will discuss the benefits and drawbacks of a PVC greenhouse frame.

 The Efficiency of PVC

 A greenhouse built from PVC is highly efficient in terms of temperature retention.
 The temperatures inside will be sustainable while energy loss should be minimized compared to frames built with other materials.
 Seedlings will prosper just as well while housed in a PVC framed greenhouse.

 PVC is a very lightweight material.
 It is easy to lift and easy to manipulate.
 This makes the whole building process of a greenhouse much simpler.
 Transporting, shaping, and molding are far simpler with PVC than with wood or steel framed greenhouses.
 The lighter weight of the material means that the greenhouse can possibly be moved if the need arises.
 Alternatively, a PVC frame can usually be dismantled quite easily.

 PVC pipes are, on average, far cheaper than other materials.
 This makes the creation of a greenhouse much more of a viable option for many who would ordinarily not be able to afford one.
 Many PVC framed greenhouses can be built for just a few hundred dollars.